vuestorefront/vue-storefront/README.md

 </p>

 ## **Getting started** 🚀
-Create a new Vue Storefront project with Open Source integration in just a few steps.
+Create a new Alokai project with Open Source integration in just a few steps.
 For the Enterprise integration, please [contact sales](https://vuestorefront.io/contact/sales).

 ### **Step 1: Generate a new project** 🧰